umee-network/umee/x/leverage/README.md

 Transactions will also have different behaviors when encountering missing spot or historic prices, either failing immediately, proceeding with the missing price interpreted as zero, or executing a safer version of the transaction which does not require the price in question.

+#### Borrow Factor

+Each token in the `Token Registry` has a parameter called `CollateralWeight`, always less than 1, which determines the portion of the token's value that goes towards a user's borrow limit, when the token is used as collateral.

+Additionally, each token when borrowed uses its collateral weight to limit the average collateral weight of collateral assets on the same account.

+For example, an account with using a single collateral token with `CollateralWeight 0.8` borrowing an single token with `CollateralWeight 0.7` will reduce the effective `CollateralWeight` of the account's collateral to `0.7` when computing borrow limit.

+#### Special Asset Pairs

+The leverage module can define pairs of assets which are advantaged when one is used as collateral to borrow the other.

+They are defined in the form `[Asset A, Asset B, Special Collateral Weight]`.
+In effect, this means that

+> When collateral of `Asset A` exists on the same account as borrowed `Asset B`, the `CollateralWeight` of `Asset A` is replaced by `Special Collateral Weight` when computing collateral weights, and the `CollateralWeight` of `Asset B` is replaced by `Special Collateral Weight` when computing `Borrow Factor`.

 #### Borrow Limit

-Each token in the `Token Registry` has a parameter called `CollateralWeight`, always less than 1, which determines the portion of the token's value that goes towards a user's borrow limit, when the token is used as collateral.

-A user's borrow limit is the sum of the contributions from each denomination of collateral they have deposited, with some modifications.
+A user's borrow limit is the sum of the contributions from each denomination of collateral they have deposited, with some modifications due to `Borrow Factor` and `Special Asset Pairs`.

 The full calculation of a user's borrow limit is as follows:

 1. Calculate the USD value of the user's collateral assets, using the _lower_ of either spot price or historic price for each asset.
 Collateral with missing prices is treated as zero-valued.
 2. Calculate the USD value of the user's borrowed assets, using the _higher_ of either spot price or historic price for each asset.
 Borrowed assets with missing prices cause any transaction which could increased borrowed value or decrease borrow limit to fail.
+3. If the part or all of a user's position matches any `Special Asset Pairs`, subtract them from the general totals above and set them aside.
+A borrowed or collateral asset matching multiple special pairs attempts to use the one with the highest `Special Collateral Weight` first.
-3. Find the average (weighted by collateralized value) of the `CollateralWeight` of the user's collateral assets.
+3. Find the average (weighted by collateralized value) of the `CollateralWeight` of the user's collateral assets from the general total.
+Also average in any collateral from special asset pairs found in step 3, as if they were contributions from a separate asset type with `Special Collateral Weight`.
-4. Find the average (weighted by borrowed value) of the `CollateralWeight` of the user's borrowed assets.
-This usage of collateral weight is called `Borrow Factor`.
+4. Find the average (weighted by borrowed value) of the `CollateralWeight` of the user's borrowed assets from the general total.
+Also average in any borrows from special asset pairs found in step 3, as if they were contributions from a separate asset type with `Special Collateral Weight`.
+This is for `Borrow Factor`.
-5. ---TODO--- favored asset pairs affect both borrow factor and collateral weight before the minimum is taken.
-Also liquidation threshold possibly.
-6. Find the _minimum_ of the average collateral weights found above.
+5. Find the _minimum_ of the average collateral weights found above.
 This is the user's `Effective Collateral Weight`.

-#### Favored Asset Pairs

-The leverage module can define pairs of assets which are advantaged when one is used as collateral to borrow the other.

-They are defined in the form `[Asset A, Asset B, Favored Collateral Weight]`.
-In effect, this means that

-> When collateral of `Asset A` exists on the same account as borrowed `Asset B`, the `CollateralWeight` of `Asset A` is replaced by `Favored Collateral Weight` when computing collateral weights, and the `CollateralWeight` of `Asset B` is replaced by `Favored Collateral Weight` when computing `Borrow Factor`.
+6. Multiply the user's total collateral value (before subtractions from step 3) by their `Effective Collateral Weight`.
+This is their `Borrow Limit`.

+This calculation must sometimes be done in reverse, for example when computing `MaxWithdraw` or `MaxBorrow` based on what `Borrow Limit` change in the user's position would produce a borrow limit exactly equal to their borrowed value.

 #### Liquidation Threshold

-Each token in the `Token Registry` has a parameter called `LiquidationThreshold`, always greater than or equal to collateral weight, but less than 1, which determines the portion of the token's value that goes towards a _borrower's_ liquidation threshold, when the token is used as collateral.
+Each token in the `Token Registry` has a parameter called `LiquidationThreshold`, always greater than or equal to collateral weight, but less than 1, which determines the portion of the token's value that goes towards a borrower's liquidation threshold, when the token is used as collateral.

 A user's liquidation threshold is the sum of the contributions from each denomination of collateral they have deposited.
 Any user whose borrow value is above their liquidation threshold is eligible to be liquidated.